junwei890/crawler/README.md

 ## Notes
 Some sites enforce long crawl delays and disallowed routes, this crawler **abides** by them.
 If you would like to bypass these, fork the repo and make the necessary changes.

-Other quirks are mentioned down in the **Inner workings** section below
+Other quirks are mentioned down in the **Inner workings** section below.

 ## Inner workings
 ### Program entry